maxvfischer/DIY-CNC-machine/README.md

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_4.jpg)

-When the bridge beams were aligned, the blockers were placed in their correct place and a sharpie was used to mark the center of the holes.
+When the bridge beams were aligned, the blockers were placed in their correct place and a sharpie was used to mark the center of the holes to be drilled.
 Similar to before, a bradawl and a hammer were used to make indentations at the center of the holes.

 ![attach_beams_to_side_plates_1](./images/build/frame/attach_beams_to_side_plates_5.jpg)